How to Use Red Light Therapy for Wound Healing (at Home)

 red light therapy device for wound healting

-Red Light Therapy device with 5 wavelengths – view on Amazon
+Red Light Therapy Torch with 5 wavelengths – view on Amazon

 Depending on several factors (your nutrition, for instance), it takes an average of 47 days and no less than 4 weeks of daily treatments, to heal a chronic wound.